VarshaaDilli02/StockPrice_Analysis_and_Prediction-AWS/README.md

 AIM:

-To analyse the stock prices over the years through the AWS dataset and estimate the stock value using one of the best machine learning model.
+To load the Amazon Stock Price dataset to HDFS, implement suitable queries in PIG and HIVE to analyse the Amazon Stock Price dataset and make predictions on the stock market using a appropriate Machine Learning Model to forecast the stock values.

 DATASET: